(you can select any of the specialites to see a list of our pathology team members)

 Credentialing by national medical boards and continuing medical education is essential in assuring expertise and quality medical care in our rapidly changing healthcare landscape.
 Further, keeping up to date and assurance of continued competency lowers the risk of errors and improves patient outcomes.

-We are dedicated to the continued excellence our team has demonstrated for over 30 years (check this timeline).
+We are dedicated to the continued excellence our team has demonstrated for over 40 years.
 This dedication supports clinicians and improves patient outcomes.
 We provide our services with compassion, enthusiasm and open communication with our clients.